 You pay either a lump sum or instalments to the plan provider, or to a funeral director.
 Your money is either invested into a trust fund with trustees, or in an insurance policy, which is then used to pay for the funeral whenever that turns out to be.
 The aim of both methods is to safeguard your money until it’s needed, ensuring that it’s used to provide the funeral you have paid for.
 Because of this, plan providers who use these methods do not need to be regulated by the Financial Services Authority (FSA), the UK’s financial services regulator.

 Plan providers can register with the Funeral Planning Authority (FPA) if they agree to meet its requirements.
 Registered providers will be subject to the FPAs arrangements for resolving disputes between its registered providers and their customers.
-That said, the Funeral Planning Authority has no teeth whatever in terms of consumer protection, and (in our opinion at the Prepaid Funeral Review) they are far less important than their name implies.
+That said, the Funeral Planning Authority has few teeth as yet in terms of consumer protection.

 Questions to ask the plan provider, yourself and your adviser

-- Does the plan allow you to choose the funeral director?
+- Does the plan allow you to choose the undertaker?

 - What if your chosen director goes out of business?

-- What happens if the person the funeral is intended for dies abroad or away from home?
+- What happens if the person the plan is intended for dies abroad or away from home?

-- Can the funeral director arrange a funeral of a different standard from the one you have chosen?
+- Can the undertaker arrange a different standard from the one you have chosen?

-- Could there be any other expenses for the funeral, and what happens if there are?
+- Could there be any other expenses, and what happens if there are?

 - Are there any cancellation charges?